-GSL Music in May: Sundays 5:30 to 6 p.m.
-Music in May recitals feature music for bassoon, flute, and guitar by guest instrumentalists who have been serving at our Sunday 5:30 p.m. service.
-Videos of each offering will be posted below, on Facebook, on our YouTube channel, and on www.gracestlukes.org/events/music-in-may.
+GSL in May recitals featured music for bassoon, flute, and guitar by guest instrumentalists who have been serving at our Sunday 5:30 p.m. service.
+Videos of each offering is posted below, on Facebook, on our YouTube channel, and on www.gracestlukes.org/events/music-in-may.
 Spread the word and tune in.

 Grace-St. Luke’s glorious music program is a treasured part of the worship experience for many parishioners and the Memphis region.
 The Grace-St. Luke's Choir provides vocal leadership during the 10:30 Eucharist -- supporting the congregation in traditional hymns and offering inspiring sacred pieces that range from classical chorales to traditional spirituals.
 Click the play button on the picture below to hear the Choir and view a slide show of Grace-St. Luke's music.